Currently available for £749.99 from SportsDirect.com

 The V Fit PT143 fits the V Fit profile well.
 It's built to a reasonable standard, looks to be as reliable as any of their other machines, has a fair amount of programmes and provides a decent, comfortable run.
 The main issue here is what you're getting for your money, which isn't all that much.
 For this kind of cash, there's no doubt that you're better off going for something else.
-One example is the Proform Power 795 which has iFit compatibility for interactive training, a much larger deck with better cushioning, steeper incline, more onboard workouts, a bigger motor and a significantly higher top speed.
+One example is the Proform 795 which has iFit compatibility for interactive training, a much larger deck with better cushioning, steeper incline, more onboard workouts, a bigger motor and a significantly higher top speed.
 Another example is the DKN EzRun which has a higher top speed, steeper incline, a larger deck and more workouts.
-Both the aforementioned models cost less and are covered by manufacturer warranties twice the length.
+Both the aforementioned models have superior specs and are covered by manufacturer warranties twice the length.
 It's this sort of thing that makes it hard to recommend this V Fit model right now.

 V Fit PT143 Power Specifications